IsaacHog/portfolio/card_screen/README.md

 # Portfolio - Card Screen

 A project for scraping odds from different sportsbooks.
+Finalized december 2023.

 ## File Structure